Back to: ECONOMICS, FINANCE, & ACCOUNTING

 A Little More on What is a Captive Market

-Global economy comprises of different types of markets such as; the perfectly competitive market for sectors like retail, fruits, and vegetable; and oligopoly market like in telecommunication industry; monopoly market in which only one seller is permitted to sell the specific product in the economy.
+Global economy is comprised of different types of markets such as; the perfectly competitive market for sectors like retail, fruits, and vegetable; and oligopoly market like in telecommunication industry; monopoly market in which only one seller is permitted to sell the specific product in the economy.
 In case of this type of market prices are set by the producers, and the buyer’s purchases do not have alternative sources hence must buy from the single seller.
 The market is characterised by restrictions to entry to other firms and the absence of competition.
 The sellers in the monopoly market include automobile companies consisting of Mercedes, BMW and others.

 Captive market shares some similarities with monopoly market, and it has an amazing characteristic in that despite the absence of natural monopoly, consumers have very limited choices and resulting to buying products from only one seller hence creating an artificial monopoly.
 Products that are common in the normal market and can be purchased in the competitive environment are sold by very few sellers in a particular area.
 The fewer sellers do not compete, and the monopoly authority of sellers in setting prices is achieved.
 This result to captive market’s prices is very exploitative even for products that are available at lower prices in the competitive markets.
 Consumers in captive markets are attracted by few sellers, and they are forced to either purchase the desired product from only one sell or avoid the purchase.
 Similar to monopoly market, Captive market has restricted entry.